id12026/AI-Powered-Documentation-Improvement-Agent/README.md

 Output/revised__content.md:# Revised Webpage Content: https://help.moengage.com/hc/en-us/articles/360058616131-Delivery-Types-MoEngage-Channels

 MoEngage supports multiple delivery types for campaigns across various channels.
-You can set up campaigns based on events, user location, or business criteria.
+You can set up campaigns based on specific triggers such as events, user location, or business criteria.

 - Event-Triggered: You can send messages based on user actions or business events.
 - Location-Triggered (Geo-fences): You can send messages when a user enters or exits a location.
-- Inbound Channels: In-app or On-site channels support real-time messaging.
+- Inbound Channels: In-app or On-site channels support real-time, event-triggered messaging.
 - Offline Delivery: You can queue messages for delivery when the device reconnects.

 Supported channels include Push, Email, SMS, RCS, Cards, WhatsApp, Facebook Audience, Google Ads Audience, and Connectors.

 Output/revised_content.txt:MoEngage supports multiple delivery types for campaigns across various channels.
-You can set up campaigns based on events, user location, or business criteria.
+You can set up campaigns based on specific triggers such as events, user location, or business criteria.

 - Event-Triggered: You can send messages based on user actions or business events.
 - Location-Triggered (Geo-fences): You can send messages when a user enters or exits a location.
-- Inbound Channels: In-app or On-site channels support real-time messaging.
+- Inbound Channels: In-app or On-site channels support real-time, event-triggered messaging.
 - Offline Delivery: You can queue messages for delivery when the device reconnects.

 Supported channels include Push, Email, SMS, RCS, Cards, WhatsApp, Facebook Audience, Google Ads Audience, and Connectors.